 To benefit a variety of areas, including its new Ambulatory Services Center, patient services at its Center for Cancer Care, and nursing education and scholarships.

-To help fund a new executive director position, which will enable the organization to sustain and expand its programming, which promotes the recognition, understanding, and appreciation of diversity.
+To help fund a new director position, enabling the organization to sustain and expand its programming, which promotes the recognition, understanding, and appreciation of diversity.

 Winchester Peace &